Horalta/holbertonschool-shell/README.md

-s repository contain some scripts about Shell commands usages
+This repository contain some scripts about Shell commands usages